Sick of storing your food in single-use plastic baggies?

 Made in: China

-Designed to minimize plastic as much as possible, these versatile and sustainable reusable zipper bags are made of 100% platinum food-grade silicone (no plastic fillers here!), exceeding both FDA and EU standards.
+These versatile, reusable food storage bags are made of 100% platinum food-grade silicone (the safest type of silicone!), exceeding both FDA and EU standards.
 Of course, they’re free from things like BPA, BPS, lead, phthalates, latex, and other unwanted toxicants.

-They do use dyes and colorants in many of their bags (which are food-safe and FDA-approved), but if you don’t feel comfortable with that, they have plenty of clear options you can get instead!
+They do use dyes and colorants in many of their bags (which are food-safe and FDA-approved), but if you don’t feel comfortable with that, they have plenty of clear options you can get instead.
+I personally have the clear ones, pictured above.

 Stasher Bags are also one of the best freezer bag alternatives, as they stay sealed and don’t take up very much space.
 They are also microwave and dishwasher-safe.